yuqiang-yang/InternNav/challenge/onsite_competition/onsite_competition_rules_en-US.md

 - A standardized debugging time and environment will be provided onsite.
 Teams may use model weights different from the online stage and make environment-specific configuration adjustments, but modifications to the core algorithm logic are strictly prohibited.

 ### 4.2 Procedure
-Each team will receive 10 fixed-sequence instructions.
-Start from the first one.
+Each team will receive 10 instructions.
+Start from any instruction.
 For each instruction:
 - Move the robot to the given starting position.
 - Provide the instruction to the robot and raise your hand to signal the start.
-- If execution fails, teams may retry (up to 3 attempts) or skip the instruction.
+- If execution fails, teams may retry or skip the instruction.
-- After 3 failed attempts (timeout, collision, human intervention, etc.), the instruction must be skipped.
+- Instruction can be repeated if failed (timeout, collision, human intervention, etc.).
-- Skipped instructions cannot be retried later.
 - Before each attempt, the algorithm state must be reset and previous observations cleared.

 ### 4.3 Time Limit